Skip to content

 Metadata overrides

 • season_overrides lets you force numbers/titles for special events (exhibitions, pre-season testing, etc.).
+Define these at the sport level.

 • allow_unmatched: true is useful when onboarding a new sport—you'll still see matches in the log but without warnings.